Mugiw4ra/Ro-server-front-end/README.md

 - Play Now -button (Very important! needs to be big and clear and attractive)<br>
 - Review Us -button
 - Menu links (example: Forum, Info, Features, Rules, Download, Staff, About, Contact us, something,something..)<br>
-- Facebook, Discord, Twitter Youtube -links/buttons<br>
+- Facebook, Discord, Twitter, Instagram, Youtube -links/buttons.
+The colors of buttons are to fit in the layout.
+Dont use original button colors<br>
 - Small and pretty area for "Download", "Register" and "Login" in top of the page<br>
 <br><br>
  <b>Additional stuff, that can be shown on frontpage:</b> <br>